 Here’s a look at just a very few of this impressively large cast:

-- Oscar winner (not for this one) Attenborough plays “Roger Bartlett,” who is “Big X” and in command of the escape attempt, with verve and energy.
-He is a target for the Gestapo and masterminds the whole thing.
-Of course Attenborough would become a much more famous director than actor (although he does have 78 acting credits including as “John Hammond” in “Jurassic Park”), as he was at the helm of “A Bridge Too Far” (click here for my review), “Gandhi” (for which he won two Oscars) and “A Chorus Line.”
+- A two-time Oscar winner (not for this one), Attenborough plays “Roger Bartlett,” who is “Big X” and in command of the escape attempt.
+He dispatches this role with verve and energy.
+“Big X” is a target for the Gestapo and nevertheless manages to mastermind the whole thing.
+Of course, Attenborough would become a much more famous director than actor (although he did notch 78 acting credits including as “John Hammond” in “Jurassic Park”), as he was at the helm of “A Bridge Too Far” (click here for my review).
+He won both of his statues for “Gandhi” (best director and best picture).
+He also directed “A Chorus Line” – and that was one of his two Golden Globe nominations (along with three wins).
+Attenborough died at 90 in 2014.

-In the end, “The Great Escape” isn’t the equal in drama and acting of Oscar-winning war films such as “The Caine Mutiny” (click here for my review) or “Stalag 17,” but neither of those films has a huge cast and both have a focus on one or two actors, who made each of those respective films.
+In the end, “The Great Escape” isn’t the equal in drama and acting of Oscar-winning war films such as “The Caine Mutiny” with Humphrey Bogart (click here for my review) or “Stalag 17” with William Holden, who won an Oscar for his work in it, but neither of those films has a huge cast and both have a focus on one or two actors, who made each of those respective films the classics they became almost instantaneously.

 Other cast and film notes (via IMDb.com):

-- Pleasence, who was after Michael Myers in the original “Halloween” film by John Carpenter and two of its sequels (click here for my review of the original), tried to give advice to Sturges, who turned it down and didn’t want his “opinions.”
+- Pleasence, who was after Michael Myers in the original “Halloween” film by John Carpenter and two of its sequels (click here for my review of the original), tried to give advice to Sturges, who turned it down and didn’t want to listen to Pleasence’s “opinions.”
 Sturges changed his mind when told that Pleasence had been an officer during the war, shot down, imprisoned and tortured by the Germans.
 Ouch, Mr. Sturges, that’s a burn!

 - The other cast members to have been a POW during WWII was Hannes Messemer, who plays camp commandant “Von Luger;” Til Kiwe, who plays “Frick;” and Hans Reiser, who plays Gestapo meanie “Herr Kuhn.”
 Messemer was a German prisoner of the Russians (very few returned from the snows of Siberia in their internment), while Kiwe and Reiser were Germans captured by the Americans.
 Novelist James Clavell, who co-wrote the script, was a British soldier captured by the Japanese and was in the brutal (90-percent death rate) Changi camp.